 There are a number of things that our kids do when they are young that are totally normal and age-appropriate but they push our buttons.
-Child masturbation is one of those things ie a behaviour that often makes parents squirm!
+Child masturbation is one of those things.

 So what should you be doing about it?
 Without giving your child negative messages about their genitals?

-There is adult masturbation which is when you might be touching yourself for sexual pleasure and it peaks until you climax or reach orgasm.
-The type that you do because you might be feeling sexually aroused or desiring sexual touch.
+For adults, masturbation is when you might be touching yourself for sexual pleasure and it peaks until you climax or orgasm.
+The type of touching that you do because you might be feeling sexually aroused or desiring sexual touch.
 Or to use some slang, something that you might do if you were feeling ‘horny’.

 So child masturbation is just about children touching their genitals because it feels nice.
 They don’t do it because they are having sexual thoughts, or are feeling aroused.